beket136/Bek/UZBundle/README.md

 #uz-bundle

 Rest api bundle for booking.uz.gov.ua which allows to store search request in db and notificate user by email if required tickets appears on booking site.
-Here is rest api to add tickets requests in datebase. //TODO add swagger Command to check booking site and send emails to users(should be hanged on cron) :
+Here is rest api to add tickets requests in datebase.
+Command to check booking site and send emails to users(should be hanged on cron) :

     php symf-base/bin/console  uz:search-tickets